FABULOUS VINTAGE YET AGAIN FOR BORDEAUX!!

 2015 Canon benefitted a lot of staying in oak, because it's improved since I tasted it last time in September 2016.
 It had great aroma of black fruit, excellent complexity, structure and focus. sophisticated touch and great length.
 Fabulous stuff.
 97p.
 Difficult to choose one's favourite between those two vintages - they are like identical siblings!

-Pavie - as usual impressive line-up of 2016, no controversial wines this time!
+Pavie - very impressive line-up of 2016, no controversial wines this time!
 It seems that 2016 vintage here is a bit more successful than 2015.

 2016 Angelique de Monbousquet (St.Emilion) - sweet and concentrated fruit, black cherries, aromatic, very seductive and tasty.
 Nice effort.
 89p.